-The fair value of investment properties is determined by management using primarily the discounted cash flow method in which the income and expenses are projected over the anticipated term of the investment plus a terminal value discounted using an appropriate discount rate.
-The Trust obtains, from time to time, appraisals from independent qualified real estate valuation experts.
-However, the Trust does not measure its investment properties based on these appraisals but uses them as data points, together with other external market information accumulated by management, in arriving at its own conclusions on values.
-Management uses valuation assumptions such as discount rates, terminal capitalization rates and market rental rates applied in external appraisals or sourced from valuation experts; however, the Trust also uses its historical renewal experience with tenants, its direct knowledge of the specialized nature of certain of Granite's portfolio and tenant profile and its knowledge of the actual condition of the properties in making business judgments about lease renewal probabilities, renewal rents and capital expenditures.
-There has been no change in the valuation methodology used during the year ended December 31, 2022.
+The fair value of investment properties was determined by management using a 10-year cash flow and subsequent reversionary value discounted back to present value using an appropriate discount rate.
+The Trust obtains, from time to time, appraisals from independent gualified real estate valuation experts.
+Granite does not value its investment properties based on models prepared by external appraisers but uses such external appraisals as data points, alongside other external market information for management to arrive at its own conclusions on values.
+Granite receives valuation assumptions from external appraisers such as discount rates, terminal capitalization rates and market rental rates, however, the Trust also considers its knowledge of historical renewal experiences with its tenants, its understanding of certain specialized aspects of Granite's portfolio and tenant profile, and its knowledge of the current condition of the properties to determine proprietary market leasing assumptions, including lease renewal probabilities, renewal rents and capital expenditures.
+There has been no change in the valuation methodology used during the year ended December 31, 2023.
 The critical assumptions relating to the Trust's estimates of fair values of investment properties include the receipt of contractual rents, contractual renewal terms, expected future market rental rates, discount rates that reflect current market uncertainties, capitalization rates and recent investment property prices.
 If there is any change in these assumptions or regional, national or international economic conditions, the fair value of investment properties may change materially.
-Refer to the "INVESTMENT PROPERTIES" section and note 4 of the audited combined financial statements for the year ended December 31, 2022 for further information on the estimates and assumptions made by management in connection with the fair values of investment properties.
+Refer to the "INVESTMENT PROPERTIES" section and note 4 of the audited combined financial statements for the year ended December 31, 2023 for further information on the estimates and assumptions made by management in connection with the fair values of investment properties.